deberinoo/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**

 * 2a.
-If there is no action to undo.*
+If there is no action to undo.
     * 2a1.
 EduEase displays an error message.
       Use case ends.

+---

 **Use case: Redo the last undone action**